 Prior to joining Monash in 2008, his industry roles included Melbourne Editor of the National Times, leader writer at The Age and deputy editor of Time Australia; in television he was Executive Producer of The 7.30 Report (Victoria) and National Editor of The 7.30 Report.
 Philip’s work as a reporter included time on The Age‘s investigative reporting, feature writing and political teams.
 He was national and Asia Pacific correspondent for Time Australia, where he reported extensively from Canberra and also covered the stories of hope and despair in the emerging nations and economies of Australia’s neighbours, including the ethnic tensions and violence in places as diverse as Malaysia and New Caledonia.

 Philip also co-authored two books, Judging the World and One Destiny! and while both won significant scholarly respect, the former achieved the unusual distinction of being quoted approvingly in a judgment of the International Court of Justice.
-The widespread praise for Judging the World, which was about law, politics and human rights, centred on what critics saw as its originality and the wide sweep of its journalism.
+Judging the World, which was about law, politics and human rights, received widespread praise for what critics saw as its originality and the wide sweep of its journalism.
 More than 50 judges from 17 superior courts around the world were interviewed as part of the research process.
 Former Governor-General and High Court Justice Sir Ninian Stephen declared: “What a world it would be if all journalism reached these heights.”

 Philip also co-authored One Destiny!, which was part of a major, multi-faceted publishing project that is still going on today, nearly 15 years later.
 The overall purpose of the project was to explain and improve the popular understanding of the politics of Australian federation.
-The first stage was the creation of an encyclopedic CD-ROM on the subject of Australian nationhood, which was launched by then Governor-General Sir William Deane at Old Parliament House.
+The first stage was the creation of an encyclopaedic CD-ROM on the subject of Australian nationhood, which was launched by then Governor-General Sir William Deane at Old Parliament House.
 Philip led the multimedia production team that developed the project for more than two years.
-The Federal Government bought 25,000 copies to send to all schools in the country and more recently commissioned Philip to move the CD-ROM content online.
+In 1998 and then again in 2001 the Federal Government bought 25,000 copies to send to all schools in the country and more recently commissioned Philip to move the CD-ROM content online.

 Philip won Australian journalism’s top award, the Gold Walkley, for a series of five, one-hour TV documentaries on the Hawke and Keating governments called Labor in Power, which is still frequently repeated on TV and is regarded by many critics as a tour de force, the best documentary of its type to be made in Australia.